Want to improve the security of your ecommerce website?

 Even if CrowdSec isn’t designed to be an EDR in first intention, it is very efficient at blocking ransomware lateral moves, where Windows machines are often involved.
 In this article, we are going to explore how to configure CrowdSec to detect and stop ransomware from spreading through your internal networks.

-*Disclaimer: this is intended to give you a general idea of the topic.
+Note: this is intended to give you a general idea of the topic.
 However, it should not be deployed straight into production as this is a proof of concept.

-The Initial compromise
+The initial compromise

 When a cybercriminal group is targeting your organization, they can use several methods to breach in and get a first foothold.
 The method used for this initial compromise often falls into one of the following categories: